otherfutures/forganiser/README.md

 # Forganiser

-A nifty tool to sort your messy folders.
+A nifty tool to sort your messy files.
 Originally created by [@Cheesemaafia/@Jigyasu](https://github.com/cheesemaafia/forganiser).
-Current version: 1.5
+Current version: 1.6

-This fork improves upon it a bit in the following ways:
+This fork improves a bit upon the original in the following ways:

 - includes more file extensions that will be automatically sorted
 - more default folder categories/names such as ebooks, comics, & subtitles.